currentsuspect/DYLAN-S-BRAIN/EVERYTHING/04 - Permanent/Philosophy/Biases/Introduction to Cognitive Biases.md

 Cognitive biases are an integral part of human psychology, shaping our decisions, beliefs, and interactions.
 Understanding these biases is the first step towards mitigating their impact and making more rational, informed choices.
 By exploring the origins, implications, and practical examples of cognitive biases, we gain valuable insights into the workings of the human mind and the potential for personal growth and improved decision-making.

 ---

-Feel free to let me know if there's any particular section you'd like to dive deeper into or if you have any specific questions!